 #4.
 It’s Flexible With No Repayments

-Equity release differs from the traditional mortgages.
+Equity release differs from traditional mortgages.
 With equity release plans, you can continue living in your house until the day you pass away or when you have to move into residential or special medical care.
-When that happens, your loan will be paid off with the money of your sold house.
+When that happens, your loan will be paid off with the money from your old house.

 Let me tell you this:

-There are certain equity release plans, as with the voluntary repayment plan, that allow you to pay equity release early.
+There are certain equity release plans, as with the voluntary repayment plan, that allows you to pay equity release early.

 #5.
 Fixed Interest Rates